-East Renfrewshire residents are healthy and active and have the skills for learning, life and work

-Fairer EastRen diagrams will be updated after presentation at the Performance and Accountability Review meeting in May 2019.
+East Renfrewshire residents are healthy and active and have the skills for learning, life and work Fairer EastRen diagrams will be updated after presentation at the Performance and Accountability Review meeting in May 2019.
+Intermediate Outcome We will know we are making good steps along the way WHEN:

-Residents of East Renfrewshire have the right skills, learning opportunities and confidence to secure and sustain work
+Residents of East Renfrewshire have the right skills, learning opportunities and confidence to secure and sustain work Our contribution:

-Targeted and personalised support for people facing barriers e.g. mental health, additional support needs, physical disabilities

-Increased variety and type of jobs with a greater awareness of the range of opportunities available

-A partnership approach to address gaps in employability provision

-Local businesses are supported to grow and increase employment opportunities

-Children and young people are included
+Targeted and personalised support for people facing barriers e.g. mental health, additional support needs, physical disabilities Increased variety and type of jobs with a greater awareness of the range of opportunities available A partnership approach to address gaps in employability provision Local businesses are supported to grow and increase employment opportunities Children and young people are included Strategic Outcome The Outcome we want is...

-Children and young people are included

-A sense of belonging and identity for children within their school and local community

-Continuing to support staff to embed the principles of Getting It Right For Every Child in all schools and classrooms

-Implementing the learning for sustainability strategy

-Implementing revised policies for inclusion and anti bullying

-East Renfrewshire residents are healthy and active and have the skills for learning, life and work

-Rate of exclusions - primary

-Rate of exclusions - secondary

-Percentage attendance for Looked After Pupils

-By 2020 all young carers known to services will have a Young Carers Statement

-Improved outcomes as a result of implementation of Children and Young People's Act 2014 duties

-Implementing the revised policy for the Education of Care Experienced Children and Young People

-Children and young people raise their education attainment and achievement and develop the skills they need attainment and achievement
+Intermediate Outcome We will know we are making good steps along the way WHEN...

+Our Contribution So what we need to achieve is Critical Activities Children and young people are included A sense of belonging and identity for children within their school and local community Continuing to support staff to embed the principles of Getting It Right For Every Child in all schools and classrooms Implementing the learning for sustainability strategy Implementing revised policies for inclusion and anti bullying East Renfrewshire residents are healthy and active and have the skills for learning, life and work Critical Indicators Rate of exclusions - primary Rate of exclusions - secondary Percentage attendance for Looked After Pupils By 2020 all young carers known to services will have a Young Carers Statement Improved outcomes as a result of implementation of Children and Young People's Act 2014 duties Implementing the revised policy for the Education of Care Experienced Children and Young People Children and young people raise their education attainment and achievement and develop the skills they need Strategic Outcome The Outcome we want is...

+Intermediate Outcome We will know we are making good steps along the way WHEN...

+Our Contribution

+So what we need to achieve is

+Critical Activities

 By.....

-Children and young people raise their education and develop the skills they need

-Improved attainment in the → broad general education and senior phase

-Further investing in Learning Partnerships, professional enquiry, and supporting schools with their Pupil Equity Fund to raise attainment for key equity groups

-Implementing the Numeracy and Mathematics, Literacy and Parental Engagement strategies

-Investing in an accredited Reading Recovery programme to support an authority wide approach to early reading interventions

-Primary pupils attainment- Reading

-Primary pupils attainment- Writing

-Primary pupils attainment- Mathematics

-Primary pupils attainment- Talking/ Listening

-S4 roll with Insight points of 263 or fewer

-Proportion of pupils achieving 5+ awards at SCQF level 6

-S4: reduce gap between most and least deprived achieving 5 or more awards at SCQF level 5

-Awards achieved by young people participating in school and community based programmes

-Increased participation in wider achievement activities

-A curriculum which enables all learners to be successful, confident, responsible and effective

-Challenging and supporting establishments and services to offer a range of opportunities which will help all learners develop skills for learning, life and work and celebrate their achievements

-Supporting establishments and working with partners to deliver the Developing the Young Workforce Implementation Plan and Health and Wellbeing action plan
+Children and young people raise their education and develop the skills they need attainment and achievement Improved attainment in the → broad general education and senior phase Further investing in Learning Partnerships, professional enquiry, and supporting schools with their Pupil Equity Fund to raise attainment for key equity groups Implementing the Numeracy and Mathematics, Literacy and Parental Engagement strategies Investing in an accredited Reading Recovery programme to support an authority wide approach to early reading interventions Critical Indicators Primary pupils attainment- Reading Primary pupils attainment- Writing Primary pupils attainment- Mathematics Primary pupils attainment- Talking/ Listening S4 roll with Insight points of 263 or fewer Proportion of pupils achieving 5+ awards at SCQF level 6 S4: reduce gap between most and least deprived achieving 5 or more awards at SCQF level 5 Awards achieved by young people participating in school and community based programmes Increased participation in wider achievement activities A curriculum which enables all learners to be successful, confident, responsible and effective Challenging and supporting establishments and services to offer a range of opportunities which will help all learners develop skills for learning, life and work and celebrate their achievements Supporting establishments and working with partners to deliver the Developing the Young Workforce Implementation Plan and Health and Wellbeing action plan